makerscraft/launch-kit/README.md

 - **NO GO:** people you shouldn't recontact later ...

 _Important_: our billing solution is [Zoho Books](https://books.zoho.com).
-It's great and you should use it, but as for HelloSign we will implement it to improve the automation after the first batch.
+It's great and you should use it, but as for HelloSign we'll implement it to improve the automation after the first batch.

 And talking about the 1st batch...